mineichen/minfac/README.md

 # Lightweight Inversion of control
-This library is inspired by .Net's Microsoft.Extensions.DependencyInjection framework.
+IOC framework inspired by .Net's Microsoft.Extensions.DependencyInjection

 # Features
 - Register Types/Traits which are not part of your crate (e.g. std::*).
 No macros needed.